walles/theminator/README.md

   than red in this case.
 - Make sure all background colors are of similar (but not necessarily the same) saturation and intensity as the base background color
+- Only generate colors we have explicit rules for, log warnings about the others
+- Give the selected editor tab the same background as the editor itself